Last Updated on October 1, 2021 by Jeremy

 Overall, we really loved visiting Schwirian Farm for their annual sunflower festival as they have a truly gorgeous field that they graciously share with the public.
 We hope to be regulars at this one each and every year to get more great shots as well!

-Schwirian Farm Sunflower Festival runs from July 17-25th in 2021 and is open to the public, for free, from 8 am to 8 pm (9 pm for those with approved photographer appointments).
+Schwirian Farm Sunflower Festival runs from July 17-25th and a second bloom on October 2-11th in 2021 and is open to the public, for free, from 8 am to 8 pm (9 pm for those with approved photographer appointments).
 Please check their Facebook page at the previous link for the most up-to-date information.
 The farm is located near the elementary school at 392 William Penn Road in Monongahela, PA.
 Look for the big sunflower festival banner on your drive in.

 Have you visited any fields of sunflowers near Pittsburgh?
 Comment below to share your experience!